Giuseppe Becce: Biography

 From 1915 to 1923, Becce was the director of the little orchestra of the Berlin Mozartsaal cinema, located upstairs at the Neues Schauspielhaus in the Nollendorfplatz.
 After World War I, he was named to direct the music department of the Decla-Bioscop AG and chief director of its movie orchestra, later to become the Universum Film AG (UFA) orchestra.
 He also worked at major movie theatres as director of the orchestras, among them the Ufa-Pavillon am Nollendorfplatz in 1921, the Tauentzien-Palast from 1923, and the Gloria Palast from 1926.
 In this position he worked with the famous directors of the German silent movie era, namely Fritz Lang, Friedrich Wilhelm Murnau, Georg Wilhelm Pabst, Ernst Lubitsch, Ludwig Berger, Joe May and Berthold Viertel; he arranged and composed music for their movies.
 In 1920 Becce published the magazine Film-Ton-Kunst.
 In 1927 he published, together with Hans Erdmann and Ludwig Brav, the Allgemeines Handbuch der Filmmusik; it was based on his Kinothek, amongst other items, and enabled the pianist of silent movies to accompany movies in the generalized style and motifs of renowned composers.

 With the arrival of sound movies Becce worked on musical movies and movies covering opera or operetta themes.
 He worked with Leni Riefenstahl, Luis Trenker, and Harald Reinl whose mountain films he scored.
 Becce was very prolific providing music to movies for more than four decades; he commonly mixed his own compositions with creations of other composers.

-Becce died in Berlin and is buried in the cemetery of Berlin-Wilmersdorf, Berliner Straße.
+Becce died in Berlin and is buried in the cemetery of Friedhof Wilmersdorf, Berliner Straße.